 Once you have made the final selection of your subject students will be placed in courses.
 Students are advised to choose carefully as changes to student's electives may not be possible.
-Students can only change their elective through an application to the relevant

-Deputy Principal by the end of Week 3, T1, 2024 PLEASE NOTE: VET STAGE 6 (Early Commencement)
+Students can only change their elective in special circumstances through an application to the relevant Deputy Principal by the end of Week 3, T1, 2025.